The carbon footprint of electricity production

 and implementing a specific methodology and assumptions that are required to forecast the monthly emissions of all thermal plants in the country.

 The monthly analysis presents the CO2 emissions per fuel (lignite, fossil gas and oil) and per thermal power plant.
-Additionally, each month the analysis includes estimates of the remaining carbon budget of the Public Power Corporation’s thermal plants in order for the company to comply with the sustainability clauses set in the bond loans it has signed in 2021.
+Additionally, each month the analysis includes estimates of the remaining carbon budget of the Public Power Corporation’s thermal plants set the company itself in order to achieve the emissions reduction target.